clojuredocs/guides/articles/ecosystem/maven.md

  </dependency>
 ```

-If you want to use latest version of the language, then you need to add corresponding
+If you want to use the latest version of the language, then you need to add corresponding
-repository (snapshots) and use version number like `1.5.0-SNAPSHOTS` instead of version
+repository (snapshots) and use version number like `1.5.0-master-SNAPSHOT` instead of version
 `1.4.0`.

 To perform some tasks, implemented by `clojure-maven-plugin`, you need to specify additional
-dependencies:
+dependencies.

- * if you will use `clojure:swank` goal, then you need to specify dependency on `swank-clojure` package:
+If you will use `clojure:swank` goal, then you need to specify dependency on `swank-clojure` package:

 ```xml
  <dependency>